ansible-collections/ibm_zos_core/docs/source/quickstart.rst

 documentation can be accessed from the command line by using the ``ansible-doc`` command.

-Here's how to use the ``ansible-doc`` command after you have installed the **IBM z/OS core collection**: ``ansible-doc ibm.ibm_zos_core.zos_data_set``
+Here's how to use the ``ansible-doc`` command after you install the **IBM z/OS core collection**: ``ansible-doc ibm.ibm_zos_core.zos_data_set``

 .. code-block:: sh